 Header image courtesy of Feather & Bone

-As an international city with a huge expat population, it’s only natural that Hong Kong has its fair share of shops dedicated to Western flavours and palates.
-Your local supermarket may not stock a lovely burrata or that one particular type of rosemary-infused extra virgin olive oil, but it’s likely that these places will.
-Here are eight of Hong Kong’s best Western speciality gourmet stores, whether you’re preparing for a dinner party or just craving a slice of home.
+As an international city with a huge expat population, it’s only natural that Hong Kong has its fair share of shops dedicated to global flavours and palates.
+Your local supermarket may not stock a lovely burrata imported directly from Italy or that one particular type of rosemary-infused extra-virgin olive oil you so love, but it’s likely that these speciality delicatessens across town will.
+Here is a selection of Hong Kong’s best Western speciality gourmet stores, whether you’re preparing for a dinner party or just craving a slice of home.

 Pacific Gourmet specialises in chilled meat and seafood imported from Australia and Norway, and also stocks an array of deli items and award-winning wines from around the world.
-The staff are always up for a chat, and we like looking through their selection of antipasti, snacks, as well as pasta both fresh and dried.
-The gems here though are their home-made pasta sauces; the amatriciana sauce is a definite winner.
+At Pacific Gourmet, the staff is always up for a chat, and we like looking through their selection of antipasti, snacks, as well as pasta both fresh and dried.
+If you are on the hunt for homemade pasta sauces, look no further: the amatriciana sauce is a definite winner.

 Bairro á Portuguesa, Shop 171, 1/F, Mira Place 2, 118–130 Nathan Road, Tsim Sha Tsui | (+852) 6700 3066

-Firming believing that “siamo quello che mangiamo” (we are what we eat), Mercato Gourmet sources quality foods from small family farms and producers in Italy that have sustainability in mind.
+Firming believing that “siamo quello che mangiamo” (we are what we eat), Mercato Gourmet—run by the fine folks behind Italian restaurant Giando—sources quality foods from small family farms and producers in Italy that have sustainability in mind.
 This means that their weekly stock consists of the best seasonal produce, including cheeses, cold cuts, meats, fruits and vegetables, wine and liqueur, and more.
-We like their selection of cookies and other such snacks, as well as their home-made pasta sauces, in particular the parma ham ragu sauce.
+We like their selection of cookies and other such snacks, as well as their homemade pasta sauces, in particular the parma ham ragu sauce.

-We wouldn’t know what to do with ourselves if we didn’t have Monsieur Chatté as a solid lunchtime option at the Localiiz office.
-Indeed, we freaked out a little when they closed for a few days to move to their current larger location, and we wrongly assumed they were gone for good.
-Upholding French gastronomical standards, Monsieur Chatté serves excellent petits fours, canapés, artisan cheeses and cold cuts, packed meals to take away and heat up, as well as their famous salad bar.
-They are still producing their signature foie gras recipe created when the founders first started business near Paris back in 1949.
+We wouldn’t know what to do with ourselves if we didn’t have Monsieur Chatté as a solid lunchtime option at the Localiiz office!
+Upholding French gastronomical standards, Monsieur Chatté serves excellent petits fours, canapés, artisan cheeses, cold cuts, packed meals to take away and heat up, as well as their famous fresh salad bar, which continues to draw office workers in the Sheung Wan neighbourhood.
+They are still producing their signature foie gras recipe created when the founders first started business near Paris back in 1949!

 Monsieur Chatté, 91 Jervois Street, Sheung Wan | (+852) 2515 0478

-This butcher and delicatessen is widely popular for good reason, stocking premium meat cuts, dairy products, artisanal pantry products, and even kitchenware.
+Feather & Bone is a butcher and delicatessen that is widely popular for good reason, stocking premium meat cuts, dairy products, artisanal pantry products, and even kitchenware.
 Complimentary dry-ageing is also available if you purchase meat from the in-store butcher counter.
 Aside from the deli section, most Feather & Bone outlets also come with an eat-in restaurant with a great menu.
-With eight locations scattered across the territories and more openings in the pipeline, it’s never much of a hassle to find an F&B branch near you.
+With eight locations scattered across the territories and more openings in the pipeline, it’s never much of a hassle to find a branch near you.

-Though this deli sells considerably fewer types of food and drink than the other stores on the list, it’s still one of our favourites to stop by regularly.
-The Netherlands is well-known as a dairy country, and Dutch cheese is now world-famous, so thank god we have The Dutch to supply Hong Kong with all the gouda we can stomach.
-Their selections of artisanal cheeses with different flavours are all amazing, though we must say we are partial to the 24-month XO and the chilli varieties.
+Although this deli sells considerably fewer types of food and drink than the other gourmet stores on the list, it’s still one of our favourites to stop by regularly for premium cheese.
+The Netherlands is well-known as a dairy country, and Dutch cheese is now world-famous, so thank goodness we have The Dutch to supply Hong Kong with all the Gouda we can stomach!
+Their selections of artisanal cheeses with different flavours are all amazing, though we must say we are partial to the cumin and chilli varieties.